tina1998612/docs/pontem/README.md

 We believe that by doing this:

-Projects will gain early-alignment to the Diem architecture and technology stack.
-It will also speed up their go-to-market strategy if they are chosen to be onboarded into the Diem ecosystem and granted access to Diem's 2 billion+ userbase.

 {% hint style="success" %}
 * Projects will gain early-alignment to the Diem architecture and technology stack.
 * It will also speed up their go-to-market strategy if they are chosen to be onboarded into the Diem ecosystem and granted access to Diem's 2 billion+ userbase.